Anuwry/thai-election-ocr/README.md

 4. **Affine Transformation:** Rotates the image via `cv2.warpAffine` to perfectly align the document matrix

 > **Visualizing the Deskew Process:**
-> *(Replace the path below with your actual image showing the Before/After of the deskewing process)*
 >
 > <img width="1432" height="708" alt="Untitled" src="https://github.com/user-attachments/assets/810bda67-bd17-486c-b943-614b6bca2106" />
 > *Figure 1: Comparison of the raw input image (left) and the geometrically corrected image (right) after Hough Transform processing*